BenedictusAryo/Folium_GeoVisualization/README.md

 # FoliumPractice
-Practice Plotting Geospatial data into map
+Tutorial on how to Plotting Geospatial data into visualization map using Folium.